Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 ## Performance

-HEC is consistently **7-28x faster than the System Compiler** and within **1.20-1.66x of FEC** across all tiers - while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).
+HEC is consistently **8-28x faster than the System Compiler** and within **0.96-1.50x of FEC** across all tiers - while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).

 For `BlockAsync` and `BlockEnumerable`, which FEC does not currently support, HEC compiles about **twice as fast as the System compiler** and the compiled coroutines run **15-19x faster**.

 A lambda invoked in place (`Expression.Invoke( lambda, args )`) is inlined at the call site, so it needs no second compilation and captures nothing.
 See [Invoked lambdas](../../docs/site/compiler/performance.md#invoked-lambdas).

 The Complex tier standout (~28x vs System) is where the multi-pass IR architecture pays off against the System compiler's heavyweight compilation pipeline.
-The Switch tier at 1.66x is the widest gap vs FEC, and Simple at 1.20x the narrowest - the spread is the IR pipeline doing more work on the more complex trees, not fixed overhead.
+The Loop tier at 1.53x is the widest gap vs FEC.
+Simple is the one tier where HEC compiles faster, and that is FEC 5.4.1 being slower there than 5.3.0 rather than a result of ours - read it as one tier moving in one release.

 ### Compilation Benchmarks